GloriaColmenares/Expansion-of-renewables/README.md

 ---
-Codes for "Expansion of Intermittent Renewables: Strategies, pass-through costs, and welfare distribution"
+General Instructions to run codes for "Expansion of Intermittent Renewables: Strategies, pass-through costs, and welfare distribution"

 **************************************************************************************
 Use codes in file *R_paneldata_**